learn-co-curriculum/fe-css-fundamentals/README.md

 }
 ```

-Selects an element that that appears directly after the former element assuming they are both siblings (in the same level of nesting, in the same parent).
+Selects an element that appears directly after the former element assuming they are both siblings (in the same level of nesting, in the same parent).
 This selector is indicated by a `+` plus symbol between the former sibling and the selected element that follows.

 ```html
 <h3>Heading</h3>